konfuzio-ai/konfuzio-sdk/docs/sdk/examples/evaluation/index.md

                                      prediction_documents=YOUR_PREDICTION_LIST)
 ```

-The class compares each pair of pages.
-If a page is labeled as first and the model also predicted it as first, it is
+The class compares each pair of Pages.
+If a Page is labeled as first and the model also predicted it as first, it is
 considered a true positive.
-If a page is labeled as first but the model predicted it as non-first, it is considered a
+If a Page is labeled as first but the model predicted it as non-first, it is considered a
 false negative.
-If a page is labeled as non-first but the model predicted it as first, it is considered a false
+If a Page is labeled as non-first but the model predicted it as first, it is considered a false
 positive.
-If a page is labeled as non-first and the model also predicted it as non-first, it is considered a true
+If a Page is labeled as non-first and the model also predicted it as non-first, it is considered a true
 negative.

 |  | predicted correctly | predicted incorrectly |